Moeabdelaziz007/ZentixAI/README.md

 Requires **Python&nbsp;3.8 or later**.
 No additional dependencies beyond the standard library are needed.

+The demo now stores conversations in a lightweight SQLite database (`memory.db` by default).
+You can supply a custom path via `--db` when running `cli.py` and view past messages using the `history()` method.

 Run the calculator plugin directly:
 ```bash
 python plugin_example.py